Kava-Labs/kava/internal/x/paychan/README.md

 This module implements simple but feature complete unidirectional payment channels.
 Channels can be opened by a sender and closed immediately by the receiver, or by the sender subject to a dispute period.
 There are no top-ups or partial withdrawals (yet).
 Channels support multiple currencies.

->Note: This is a work in progress.
+>Note: This module is still a bit rough around the edges.
 More feature planned.
 More test cases needed.

 # Usage